microsoft/WhatTheHack/000-HowToHack/WTH-CoachGuide-Template.md

 This hack has pre-reqs that a coach is responsible for understanding and/or setting up BEFORE hosting an event.

+### Student Resources

+Before the hack, it is the Coach's responsibility to download and package up the contents of the \`/Student/Resources\` folder of this hack into a "Resources.zip" file.
+The coach should then provide a copy of the Resources.zip file to all students at the start of the hack.

+**NOTE:** Students should **not** be given a link to the What The Hack repo before or during a hack.
+The student guide does **NOT** have any links to the Coach's guide or the What The Hack repo on GitHub.

+### Additional Coach Prerequisites (Optional)

+*Please list any additional pre-event setup steps a coach would be required to set up such as, creating or hosting a shared dataset, or deploying a lab environment.*

+## Azure Requirements

-These pre-reqs should be shared with a stakeholder in the organization that will be providing the Azure subscription(s) that will be used by the students.
+This hack requires students to have access to an Azure subscription where they can create and consume Azure resources.
+These Azure requirements should be shared with a stakeholder in the organization that will be providing the Azure subscription(s) that will be used by the students.

-*Please list both technical pre-reqs and Azure subscription pre-reqs.*
+*Please list Azure subscription requirements.*

 *For example:*

 - Azure resources that will be consumed by a student implementing the hack's challenges
 - Azure permissions required by a student to complete the hack's challenges.
-- Any pre-event setup steps a coach would be required to set up such as, creating or hosting a shared dataset, or deploying a lab environment

 ## Suggested Hack Agenda (Optional)

 *This section is optional.
-You may wish to provide an estimate of how long each challenge should take for an average squad of students to complete and/or a proposal of how many challenges a coach should structure each day for a multi-day hack event.
+You may wish to provide an estimate of how long each challenge should take for an average squad of students to complete and/or a proposal of how many challenges a coach should structure each session for a multi-session hack event.
 For example:*

 - Sample Day 1
 	- Challenge 1 (1 hour)